na-na-hi/renget/archive/Nuggest.md

 ####Top Secret Cards (Quick Coomies)

 !!! danger NSFW
     Low quality, fucked up incest scenarios for quick and hard cooming.
 (If you were wondering: No, I do not want to fuck my family.
-I simply like the dramatic extra spice that the moral conflict adds.)
+I simply enjoy the dramatic extra spice that the moral conflict adds.)

 |  |  | |
 | ------ | ------ | ------ |